Stability analysis of time-delay systems in the parametric space: Introduction

+The methodology proposed in this paper is also applicable to systems containing distributed delays.
+Stability analysis of such systems is challenging due to their form, which is less well-behaved compared to their discrete delay counterparts.
+Interesting techniques for stability analysis of such systems can be found in \cite{morarescu2007,gu2003,zeng2015}.
+General behavioral analysis of TDS can be found in papers such as \cite{datko1978,cooke1982,bellman1963,michiels2007}.
+An overview of existing TDS stability analysis methods is provided in several books, including \cite{dugard1998,gu2003,niculescu2004,wu2010,fridman2014,michiels2014}.

-The strength of the presented method can further be described by a combination of two facts.
-Firstly, the obtained conditions are necessary and sufficient, in the sense that the method determines the stability equivalence region without any conservatism.
-Secondly, the method is applicable to a broad class of TDS, including retarded, incommensurate and distributed delays.
+The strengths of the presented method are summarized as follows.
+Firstly, it allows determining whether two parametric points have the same stability characteristics with an algorithmic complexity independent of the number of parameters, when both points belong to the same convex stability equivalence region.
+Secondly, the entire stability equivalence region is determined without any conservatism.
+It is worth emphasizing that the method is applicable to a broad class of linear TDS, including retarded, incommensurate and distributed delay systems.
 A simplified methodology, giving stability conditions along a parametric line in the case of a specific system involving two delays, was previously considered in \cite{turkulov2019}.

 \paragraph*{Notations.} The paper utilizes standard mathematical notations.
 Symbol $s$ denotes the Laplace variable.
 Angled brackets $\langle\cdot,\cdot\rangle$ represent the dot product.
 The $p$-norm of a vector $\mathbf{x}$ is denoted as $||\mathbf{x}||_p$.
 The set of non-negative real numbers is denoted as $\mathbb{R}_0^+$ and the set of non-negative integers by $\mathbb{N}_0$.
 Boundary of set $\mathcal{X}$ is denoted $\partial \mathcal{X}$ and the interior of set $\mathcal{X}$ is denoted $\interior \big(\mathcal{X}\big)$.
-The expressions ``left-hand side" and ``right-hand side" are abbreviated to LHS and RHS, respectively.
+The expressions ''left-hand side'' and ''right-hand side'' are abbreviated to LHS and RHS, respectively.
 The Bromwich-Wagner contour enveloping the entire right half of the complex plane is denoted as $\mathcal{C}$ and defined as

 The characteristic function of a linear TDS is defined as

 where $\mathcal{T} \subset (\mathbb{R}_0^+)^n$ denotes a parametric space.
 A parametric point is denoted as $\bm{\tau} = [\tau_1, \tau_2, \dotsc, \tau_n] \in \mathcal{T}$.
 The gradient vector field of $f$ over the parametric space is denoted as $\nabla f$. $NU_f(\bm{\tau})$ designates the number of zeros of the characteristic function $f(s, \bm{\tau})$ with non-negative real part, where each zero is counted as many times as its multiplicity.
 The set of all parametric points of $f(s, \bm{\tau})$ sharing the same number of zeros with non-negative real part as a starting point $\bm{\tau^0} \in \mathcal{T}$ is defined as